davidtwco/rfcs/text/0000-target-spec-toml.md

 specification.
 Optional keys do not need to be set.
 Optional keys can have a default value or be unset.

+The values accepted by keys are subject to their own stability policies defined on a per-key basis.
+For example, some keys may be passed directly to the codegen backend and its format may change (e.g. LLVM data layouts) and so no guarantees can be provided.
+Other keys, like the linker flavour, accept values entirely chosen by the compiler team and can have stronger stability guarantees.

 The target specification format has top-level keys and seven top-level tables:

 - Top-level